Kiranjith83/SA/SA.md

     - AWS Services
     - External accounts.
     - Web identities.

 # Billing
  - Create Billing alarm.

+# AWS Organization.
+ - A large number of accounts for an organization could be managed by AWS Organization.
+ - First account inside AWS Org becomes the master account.
+    - Master account cannot be restricted any way.
+Master account to be dedicated to 'being a master account'.
+    - This is the root account, and all accounts registered will be part of the organization unit.
+ - Generally master account can be used for.
+    - IAM users
+    - Centralized logging.
+    - Consolidated billing.
+ - Service Control Policy:
+    - Defines what a service account can do.
+    - It can be applied to individual account, or Organizational Unit and it applies recursively.

+ - AWS accounts to consolidate bill.
+    - Individual accounts bills are consolidated to master account.
+    - Member account passes the billing to the master account.
+ - Restrict access.

 # S3
   - Read and write consistency with new file